New Jersey District Tournament

 In terms of speed, I have no preference.
 The debate will be judged based on a few factors: weight of impacts in case, framing (not necessarily who has the better framework, but rather, who better defends their framework and relates it to case), and rebuttals (try not to drop any arguments).
 I also will not be judging based on my personal (political, economic, social, etc.) opinions, so focus on the quality of your debate, and you will be fine.
 While I do not have a preference with speed, please be clear and signpost before speeches.
 Finally, while I will be keeping time, but please keep your own time as well. good luck!

 Policy -- AFFs advocating topical ethical policies with high probability to impact real people suffering right now are best in front of me.
 I expect K AFFs to offer solid ground and prove a highly compelling advocacy.
-Procedural fairness is probably the only fairness arguments I ultimately consider.
-And you play to win the game.
-Give me clash: prove you can engage a policy framework as well as any other competing frameworks simultaneously, while also giving me compelling reasons to prefer on FW.
+I love Kritiks, I vote for them all the time, but the most common problem I see repeatedly is an unclear and/or ineffective Alt (If you don't know what it is and what it is supposed to be doing, then I can't know either).
+Give me clash: prove you can engage a policy framework as well as any other competing frameworks simultaneously, while also giving me compelling reasons to prefer your FW.
 Anytime you are able to demonstrate valuable portable skills or a superior model of debate you should tell me why that is a reason to vote for you.
+Every assumption is open for review in front of me -- I don't walk into a debate round believing anything in particular about what it means for me to cast my ballot for someone.
+On the one hand, that gives teams extraordinary liberty to run any position they wish; on the other, the onus is on the competitors to justify with warranted reasoning why I need to apply their interpretations.
+Accordingly, if you are not making ROB and ROJ arguments, you are missing ways to get wins from me.

 So...that is my paradigm proper, intentionally left very short.
 I've tried the more is more approach, and I have become fond of the less is more.
 Below are random things I have written, usually for tournament-specific commentary.